 301 E McLoughlin Blvd Suite D, Vancouver, WA 98663

-On the 3rd Monday of every month Ke Kukui Foundation hosts an informal jam session featuring Polynesian music.
+Starting up again in the fall, Ke Kukui Foundation hosts an informal jam session featuring Polynesian music.
 Bring your guitar, ukulele, kettle bass drum or your musical instrument of choice and join in.
 Can’t play?
 That’s okay, listen in or sing along just come out and enjoy this free event.

 January 26, 2014